CIRA-Pulsars-and-Transients-Group/vcsbeam/doc/Beamforming.md

  - \f${\bf v}\f$ is the Jones vector describing the instrumental voltages
  - \f${\bf J}\f$ is the Jones matrix describing the instrumental response to an incident electric field
  - \f${\bf e}\f$ is the Jones vector describing the (recovered) incident electric field
+ - \f$N_a\f$ is the number of antennas

+(The time dependence of these quantities is not shown here.)

 Conceptually, we describe beamforming as consisting of the following distinct steps:

   1. Generating and applying the calibration Jones matrices to the voltages measured at each tile, (i.e. multiplying \f${\bf J}_{a,f}^{-1}\f$ to \f${\bf v}_{a,f}\f$),
   2. Shifting the signals from each tile in time to account for the signal delay from the look-direction to each tile, due to the geometric layout of the MWA tiles ("phasing up"), (i.e. multiplying \f$e^{i\varphi_{a,f}})\f$, and
-  3. Summing over the tiles.
+  3. Averaging over the tiles.

 For some operating modes, VCSBeam also performs *detection*, which means forming Stokes parameters, also described below.